 When errors are normally distributed, accuracy testing can be performed with RMSE values, standard deviations, mean errors, maximum and minimum errors, and unit-less skew and kurtosis values.
 When errors are not normally distributed, alternative methods must be used.
 If the number of test points (check points) is sufficient, testing and reporting can be performed using 95th percentile errors.
 A percentile rank is the percentage of errors that fall at or below a given value.
 Errors are visualized with histograms that show the pattern of errors relative to a normal error distribution.

 The ability of RMSE, 95th percentile, or any other statistic to estimate accuracy at the 95% confidence level is largely dependent on the number and accuracy of the check points used to test the accuracy of a data set being evaluated.
-Whereas it is desirable to have 100 or more check points, that number of check points may be impractical and unaffordable for many projects, especially small project areas.
+Whereas100 or more is a desirable number of check points, that number of check points may be impractical and unaffordable for many projects, especially small project areas.

 C.1 Check Point Requirements

 Both the total number of points and spatial distribution of check points play an important role in the accuracy evaluation of any geospatial data.
-Prior guidelines and accuracy standards typically specify the required number of check points and, in some cases, the land-cover types, but there is no requirement for defining and/or characterizing the spatial distribution of the points.
-While it is not a simple process and there is no practical method available at this time, characterizing the point distribution by some measure and, consequently, providing a quality number is undoubtedly both realistic and necessary.
+Prior guidelines and accuracy standards typically specify the required number of check points and, in some cases, the land-cover types, but defining and/or characterizing the spatial distribution of the points was not required.
+While characterizing the point distribution is not a simple process and no practical method is available at this time, characterizing the point distribution by some measure and, consequently, providing a quality number is undoubtedly both realistic and necessary.
 ASPRS encourages research into this topic, peer reviewed and published in Photogrammetric Engineering and Remote Sensing for public testing and comment.

 Until a quantitative characterization and specification of the spatial distribution of check points across a project is developed, more general methods of determining an appropriate check point distribution must be implemented.
 In the interim, this Annex provides general recommendations and guidelines related to the number of check points, distribution of across land cover types and spatial distribution.